The Columbus Campus is closed: More

-Associate Degree - requires a minimum of 92 college level credits.
-One quarter is 10 weeks of classes and a week of examinations or approximately three months.
-A minimum of six quarters is required to complete a degree.
+Associate Degree - requires a minimum of 60 college level credits.
+One semester 15 weeks of instruction followed by one week of exams or approximately 4 month.
+A minimum of five semesters is required to complete a degree.
 The length of study may vary from one student to another due to English and Mathematics placement test results.
-For example, a student placing into English 101 (English Composition) may be able to finish sooner than a student who places into ESL 099 which are requires two quarters of English as a Second Language before English 101 may be taken.

 Blackboard – a web-based course management system available to CSCC students, faculty and staff.
 Students use their username (Login) and password to view course material on Blackboard.

-Business Office – The Grants and Loans Office, located in Rhodes Hall, Room 234, assists students who have sponsor payments from foreign governments or agencies.
-Students directed to the Business Office to resolve account balance issues or administrative “holds’ or “blocks” should go to Room 234.
+Business Office –The Cashiers and Student Accounting Office, located on the 2nd floor of Rhodes Hall, assist students who have sponsor payments from foreign governments or agencies.
+Students directed to the Business Office can ask questions or obtain additional information about account balance issues or administrative "holds' or "blocks."

 Cashier – Location where students can pay fees, parking fines, purchase discount tickets and other cash related functions.
 The cashier’s office is located on second floor in Rhodes Hall.

 Contact hour – An hour of in-classroom time.

 CougarWeb – Online access to registration, fee payment and academic records.
 Students use their username (Login) and password to use CougarWeb.